blakewatson/htmlforpeople/src/08-intermission-installing-a-local-web-server.md

 layout: 'chapter.njk'
 ---

-# Intermission: installing a local web server
+# Intermission: installing a local web&nbsp;server

 HTML is an approachable language, which was one reason I wanted to make this web book.
 It’s forgiving.
 If you remember the first chapter—that first website we made that was just a sentence or two—you’ll recall that we didn’t use a single HTML tag.
 But we could still open the file in the browser and see our content.
 We put that file on the web, and it worked!
 You can start simply and layer on the complexity as needed.